‘Quitting’ should never be in a Christian’s vocabulary.

 Timothy spoke about fighting the good fight of faith in 2 Timothy 4 and then adds:

-The measure to which His love for us has become our all-pervading reality is the measure to which we are insulated and made robust against the fear of any unforeseeable suffering in the future.
+The measure to which His love for us has become our all-pervading reality is the measure to which we are insulated and strengthened against the fear of any unforeseeable suffering in the future.

 Obedience to God’s call is paramount in making one vigorous against the attempts of the enemy to trip us up.
 If we link the parables of the 10 virgins with the servants receiving talents/gifts, we see that the servant with one talent and the 5 virgins whose oil ran out had an important thing in common: They were not about their father’s business.
 They were not listening to God by spreading the gospel and doing the work of the ministry which the Lord had given them to do.

 We must always be thankful and know that God’s power gives us all the endurance and patience we need.
 If you have ever doubted that this were true, consider this story of a young lady who was the daughter of a satanic priest.
 She was repeatedly impregnated when she came of age to conceive and was given over to many men.
-She gave birth to several babies who were never registered, but were used as sacrifices by the father for various demonic reasons and rituals.
-She naturally had split personality disorders and was totally desperate as nobody knew what she was going through.
-Her father was a very high profile person and well known so he obviously was very careful to keep his actions secret.
+She gave birth to several babies who were never registered, but were used as sacrifices by her father for various demonic reasons and rituals.
+She naturally had split personality disorders and was totally desperate, as nobody knew what she was going through.
+Her father was a very high profile, well-known person, so he was obviously very careful to keep his actions secret.

-Eventually the daughter managed to run away and seek sanctuary at a church and she clearly heard the voice of the Lord saying, “Take my body which was broken for you and my blood which was shed for you.
-If you take communion in this service, I will completely set you free.”
+Eventually the daughter managed to run away and seek sanctuary at a church, where she clearly heard the voice of the Lord saying, ‘Take my body, which was broken for you, and my blood, which was shed for you.
+If you take communion in this service, I will completely set you free.’

-Not only did she get completely and radically saved and set free, but later, when she learnt that her father was on his deathbed, the first thing that came into her mind was “Lord please save my father’s soul”.
-She rushed to the hospital and stood at his bedside and there and then led him to Christ.
+Not only did she get completely and radically saved and set free, but later, when she learned that her father was on his deathbed, the first thing that came into her mind was, ‘Lord, please save my father’s soul!’
+She rushed to the hospital and stood at his bedside, and there and then led him to Christ.
 After all the abuse, anger, hatred and cruelty done to her, she still kept on pursuing and loving him to salvation.

-With this exhortation let us be encouraged that we too need to keep on keeping on.
+With this exhortation, let us be encouraged that we too need to remain faithful and keep on keeping on.